Samsung Galaxy J4 Core

 Samsung Galaxy J4 Core is an Android smartphone manufactured by Samsung Electronics and was released in October 2018.
 It is the second Android Go-based smartphone manufactured by Samsung after the J2 Core.

 Specifications

 Hardware

 The Galaxy J4 Core is powered by an Snapdragon 425 SoC including a quad-core 1.4 GHz ARM Cortex-A53 CPU, an Adreno 308 GPU with 1 GB RAM and 16 GB of internal storage which can be upgraded up to 512 GB via microSD card.

-It has a 6.0-inch IPS LCD display with HD ready resolution.
+It has a 6.0-inch IPS LCD with HD ready resolution.
 The 8 MP rear camera has f/2.2 aperture and features autofocus, LED flash and Full HD video.
 The front camera has 5 MP with f/2.2 aperture and features LED flash.

 Software

 The Galaxy J4 Core is shipped with Android 8.1 "Oreo" and Samsung's Experience user interface.
-The device uses a special version of Android which is named as Go edition and developed for low-end smartphones.
+The device uses a special version of Android which is named as Go edition and developed smartphones.